keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

 based on Service Level Indicators (SLIs).
-It can apply weights to reach a composite score about the health of the deployment, similar to what the Keptn v1 quality gates provided.
+It can apply weights to reach a composite score about the health of the deployment, similar to what the metrics evaluations of the
+Keptn v1 quality gates feature provided.
 The data used can come from multiple instances of multiple data providers
 (such as Prometheus, Dynatrace, and DataDog).